davidOplatka/csm148-project/main.md

 ## Problem Overview

-The primary ojective of this project is to identify the key variables that have a significant impact on students' academic performance, as measured by their final exam grades.
-By analyzing the available dataset the team aims to develop a predictive model that can forcast students' exam scores.
+The primary ojective of this project is to identify the key factors that influence a students' academic performance, as measured by their final exam grades.
+By analyzing the available dataset, our team sought to develop a predictive model that can forcast students' exam scores.

 This model is valuable as it offers important implications.
-It can help student identify areas for improvement and guide their study efforts.
-It can offer educators and administrators insights on how to build a more supportive environment to enhance academic performance.
+It can help students identify some changes (such as attending class or tutoring sessions) that may improve their grades and overall academic performance.
+It can also offer educators and administrators insights on how to build a more supportive environment to enhance academic performance.
+Finally, we might gain some insight into some inequities such as how students' varying access to resources or their parents' education level may influence their academic success.

-Therefore, the team aims to find a simple yet effective solution that provides highly interpretable and actionable insights into the drivers of student success.
+Therefore, our team hoped to find a simple, yet effective solution that provided highly interpretable results into the drivers of student success.

 ## Key Methodologies